kannanjayachandran/Full-Stack-Development/2_FrontEnd/2_CSS/Readme.md

 ### Grid Layout

 CSS Grid Layout is a 2-Dimensional grid based layout system.
-It is a whole module and not a single property.
-Some of them are meant to be set on the container (parent element, known as “grid container”) whereas the others are meant to be set on the children (“grid items”).
-It is considered to be the most powerful layout system available in CSS.
+It is a whole module and not a single property and is considered to be the most powerful layout system available in CSS.

+> Often we use flexbox and grid layout to create modern layout systems.
+And below, I will be defining some concepts of grid layout by comparing it with flexbox.

 **Grid Terminologies**